Crumb Top Baking

 Frequently asked questions

-Do you need to let french toast casserole sit overnight?
-You don’t need to, but it does give the bread time to fully absorb the egg mixture, which results in a soft and custardy texture for the french toast.
-If you don’t have time to let it sit overnight, just let the casserole rest for about 20 minutes before baking it.
+You don't need to, but it does give the bread time to fully absorb the egg mixture, which results in a soft and custardy texture for the french toast.
+If you don't have time to let it sit overnight, just let the casserole rest for about 20 minutes before baking it.
 This will give the bread some time to absorb the egg mixture.

-How do you reheat a french toast casserole?
 You can reheat leftover pieces in the microwave until heated through.
 But to get the top crispy again, I suggest reheating it in the oven on 300F for about 10 minutes, or until heated through and the top is crunchy.

-Can you use frozen cherries in this cherry french toast bake?
-Yes, just make sure they’re defrosted first and patted dry.
+Yes, just make sure they're defrosted first and patted dry.
 Adding frozen cherries to the french toast may make it wet and soggy.

-Can you use berries in place of the cherries?
 Of course!
 While this recipe is made with cherries, you can try making it with fresh blueberries, blackberries, strawberries or raspberries.

 Cherry french toast casserole served on pink plates next to the baking dish.